FebyolaTP/Bangkit/README.md

 # Bangkit
 For bangkit purpose only, Semangat
+I am editing the README file.
+Adding some more details about the project description.